-(Since this was originally written ZTC closed for business, passed on its stock to a third party who attempted to keep the brand going, failed again and now once more, it is in a new set of hands who so far as can be seen, are trying very hard to resurrect it.
-We wish them well.)

-However, having had to help many ZTC owners through many, many problems that should never have happened over the years....
-I have to say that while I admire their courage and I wish the new owners of the brand name every success, I am sorry, a simple "NOT AT ANY PRICE" still remains my opinion here.
+Since I originally wrote this article, ZTC closed for business, passed on its stock to a third party who attempted to keep the brand going, but failed to do so.
+However, having had to help many ZTC owners through many, many problems that should never have happened over the years, I have to say that whilst I admire their courage and I wish every ZTC user success, I am sorry - a simple "not at any price" still remains my opinion here.

-ZTC should at the moment, occupy the same place on your short list as Z does in the Alphabet...
+ZTC should, at the moment, occupy the same place on your shortlist as Z does in the alphabet...